howardsolutions/learn-file-storage-s3-typescript-starter/README.md

 # learn-file-storage-s3-typescript-starter (Tubely)

-This repo contains the starter code for the Tubely application - the #1 tool for engagement bait - for the "Learn File Servers and CDNs with S3 and CloudFront" [course](https://www.boot.dev/courses/learn-file-servers-s3-cloudfront-typescript) on [boot.dev](https://www.boot.dev)
+This repo contains the starter code for the Tubely application - the #1 tool for engagement bait - for the "Learn File Servers and CDNs with S3 and CloudFront"

 ## Quickstart

-*This is to be used as a *reference\* in case you need it, you should follow the instructions in the course rather than trying to do everything here.

 ## 1. Install dependencies